 Adding Funds to Inmate Account Online & In Jail Lobby

-You can add inmate funds for telephone access anytime, day or night, from Telmate‘s website ( https://pay.gettingout.com/#/ ).
+You can add inmate funds for telephone access anytime, day or night, from Telmate’s Member Access Page.
 Alternatively, you may use the Telmate Kiosk located in the Lobby of the Linn County Jail.
 Money is posted instantly to the inmate’s account for use.

-NOW AVAILABLE: You can now leave a voicemail message for about the price of a local phone call.
+You can leave a voicemail message for about the price of a local phone call.
 Call (866) 516-0115 and follow the automated instructions.

 Hours of Telephone Access

 Inmates may use telephones in their housing area from late morning through late evening.
 The exact times authorized by the supervisor on-duty are dependent on security issues.
 Calls automatically “time out” and disconnect after 20 minutes.

 These rules will be posted for inmates to see in their cell blocks.
 They are also listed in the inmate handbook.
 In addition, inmates may ask deputies to explain any of the rules the do not understand.
 Telephone calls may be monitored or recorded to prevent introduction of contraband and to prevent violations of law and/or jail inmate rules.